 EBA press release

-EBA publishes final templates for the 2014 EU-wide stress test
+EBA publishes common methodology and scenario for 2014 EU-banks stress test

 Ms. Franca Rosa Congiu

 E-mail: firstname.lastname@example.org – Tel: +44 (0) 207 382 1772